ts-task/fs/README.md

     )
 ```

-You can see the API reference here
+You can see the API reference [here](https://ts-task.github.io/fs/).

 You can see more example usages in the [types test file](./test/types/index.ts).